netdata/netdata/web/server/README.md

 	ssl certificate = /etc/netdata/ssl/cert.pem
 ```

 Both files must be readable by the `netdata` user.
 If either of these files do not exist or are unreadable, Netdata will fall back to HTTP.
-For a receiver/transmitter connection, only the receiver needs these settings.
+For a receiver-transmitter connection, only the receiver needs these settings.

 For test purposes, you can generate self-signed certificates with the following command: